redwoodjs/redwood/CONTRIBUTING.md

 #### Redwood Functional Test Project

 Run `yarn run build:test-project ../redwood-project` from the root of your local copy of the Redwood Framework to create a functional test project.
-In just a few minutes, this will create a Redwood Project on the current canary (optional: `latest` stable) that contains a lot of functionality.
+In just a few minutes, this will create a Redwood Project on the current canary (optionally: `latest` stable) that contains a lot of functionality.
 For example, here's a brief overview of all the things `yarn run build:test-project <project directory>` does:

 1. It installs using the `create-redwood-app` template in the current branch of your Redwood Framework
 2. It uses the current `canary` version of Redwood Packages (with the option to use the `latest` stable version)